 Whether you are new to the college or know your way around, we have a variety of services designed to help you succeed.
 We're here for you every step of the way.

 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

-Students with disabilities should contact the DSS office to set up an initial appointment, or intake.
-At the intake the student and the DSS Coordinator will discuss the nature of the student's disability; the barriers that are impacting the student's ability to successfully participate in or complete a program or activity; and possible solutions, such as reasonable accommodations.
+Students with disabilities should contact the DSS office to set up an initial appointment.
+At this time the student and the DSS Coordinator will discuss the nature of the student's disability; the barriers that are impacting the student's ability to successfully participate in or complete a program or activity; and possible solutions, such as reasonable accommodations.

 Definition of Disability